Worst-vd-plas/Patchlunky/README.txt

   * language.set (key, value)
     This function sets the spelunky localization string for the specified key.

+  * soundlist.set (key, val1, val2, val3)
+    This function sets the spelunky soundlist reverb values for the specified key.

   * program.getinput (message, default_value)
     This function displays an input dialog with the given message.
 The default_value will be set into the text input field of the dialog.
 Returns the string in the text input field, unless